-Through its ability to respond rapidly to emerging needs and its flexibility in working across all countries and territories— including middle-income countries with pockets of fragility, non-member countries, and countries in arrears— the SPF has enabled an expansion of the World Bank’s capacity to work in FCV environments.
+The SPF supports catalytic, innovative, and rapid engagement in situations affected by FCV.
 The SPF’s demand-driven approach allows the fund to remain flexible and to focus on innovation and catalytic funding.
 SPF seed funding to single-country, multi-donor trust funds can finance activities to leverage larger projects and fills a critical financing gap—especially for countries that are not eligible for IDA or IBRD funding.
 SPF also facilitates strengthened engagement on FCV beyond the IDA FCS Countries, as well as regional and sub-national contexts affected by conflict and violence.

 OUR FOCUS AREAS